benrodenhaeuser/benrodenhaeuser.github.io/drafts/2017-05-11-sorting-in-ruby.md

 ## The cost of transformation

+Returning to our original question: it turns out that the main reason to use `sort_by` rather than `sort` is efficiency.

+That may be surprising given well-known facts about sorting algorithms.
 Both `sort` and `sort_by` are based on comparisons.
-Comparison-based sorting has a lower bound of $n \log n$, which is to say that it is not possible to come up with an algorithm for sorting that performs better in a worst-case scenario.
+Comparison-based sorting [has a lower bound](https://www.cs.cmu.edu/~avrim/451f11/lectures/lect0913.pdf) of $n \log n$, which is to say that it is not possible to come up with an algorithm for sorting that performs better in a worst-case scenario.
+Ruby [uses quicksort internally](https://www.igvita.com/2009/03/26/ruby-algorithms-sorting-trie-heaps/), which has a worst case complexity of $n^2$, but is $n \log n$ on average.
+It seems a reasonable guess, then, that quicksort is the sort algorithm powering both `sort` and `sort_by`.

-Presumably, Ruby uses a single sorting algorithm that underlies both `sort` and `sort_by` – quicksort, perhaps.
-So both methods should perform the same efficiency-wise, right?
-The answer is no. And the reason is that the picture is complicated by the fact that we often do not wish to sort a given collection *as is*, but rather relying on some *sort criterion*.
+But wouldn't that imply that both methods should perform the same efficiency-wise, right?
+The answer is no. The reason is that the picture is complicated by the fact that we often do not wish to sort a given collection *as is*, but rather relying on some *sort criterion*.
 We may want to sort user entries based on the user's last name, or perhaps game moves based on their expected utility.
-Sorting strings based on their numerical values, as considered above, is another instance of this.

 So we have to perform some sort of transformation on the values we want to sort.
 Transforming those values takes time.
 And here, `sort` and `sort_by` differ.